michaelfinn69/michaelfinn69/README.md

 ### hola!!!

-##hi my names is michael and im probably stupid
+## hi my names is michael and im probably stupid
+# im norwegian
 i like to build discord bots and code stuff for roblox executors,

 uhm thats all